saviorand/lightbug_http/README.md

 We're working on support for the following (contributors welcome!):
- - [ ] Pure Mojo networking (while most of the code is in Mojo, we call Python's `socket` library in several parts of the code)
  - [ ] Better error handling, improved form/multipart and JSON support
  - [ ] Multiple simultaneous connections, parallelization and performance optimizations
  - [ ] WebSockets, HTTP 2.0